so1n/rap/README.md

 ```

 ## Client
-The client supports to invoke the service by `raw_invoke` and `invoke` methods, but this can not fully use the functions of TypeHint, it is recommended to use `@client.register` to register the function and then invoke it.
+The client supports to invoke the service by `invoke_by_name` and `invoke` methods, but this can not fully use the functions of TypeHint, it is recommended to use `@client.register` to register the function and then invoke it.

 Note: For `rap.client` there is no distinction between `async def` and `def`, but functions registered with `@client.register` can be used directly by the user, so functions decorated with `@client.register` should be similar to:
 ```Python